aspose-slides/Aspose.Slides-Documentation/python-net/developer-guide/presentation-content/manage-media-files/picture-frame/_index.md

         pres.save("RectPicFrameFormat_out.pptx", slides.export.SaveFormat.PPTX)
 ```

+{{% alert color="warning" %}}

+Picture frames allow you to quickly create presentation slides based on images.
+When you combine picture frame with the save options Aspose.Slides, you can manipulate input/output operations to convert images from one format to another.
+You may want to see these pages: convert [image to JPG](https://products.aspose.com/slides/python-net/conversion/image-to-jpg/); convert [JPG to image](https://products.aspose.com/slides/python-net/conversion/jpg-to-image/); convert [JPG to PNG](https://products.aspose.com/slides/python-net/conversion/jpg-to-png/), convert [PNG to JPG](https://products.aspose.com/slides/python-net/conversion/png-to-jpg/); convert [PNG to SVG](https://products.aspose.com/slides/python-net/conversion/png-to-svg/), convert [SVG to PNG](https://products.aspose.com/slides/python-net/conversion/svg-to-png/).

+{{% /alert %}}

 ## **Create Picture Frame with Relative Scale**

 By altering an image's relative scaling, you can create a more complicated picture frame.

 1. Create an instance of the [Presentation](https://reference.aspose.com/slides/python-net/aspose.slides/presentation/) class.